isaacew/aiaa-typst/main.typ

 #figure(
   image("Picture1.png", width:50%),
   caption: [
     Magnetization as a function of applied fields.
   ],
-)
+) <a-figure>

 Place figure captions below all figures; place table titles above the tables.
 If your figure has multiple parts, include the labels “a),” “b),” etc. below and to the left of each part, above the figure caption.
 Please verify that the figures and tables you mention in the text actually exist.
 Please do not include captions as part of the figures, and do not put captions in separate text boxes linked to the figures.
 When citing a figure in the text, use the abbreviation “Fig.” except at the beginning of a sentence.
 Do not abbreviate “Table.”
 Number each different type of illustration (i.e., figures, tables, images) sequentially with relation to other illustrations of the same type.